Now that you've completed your target event, it's time to hold on to your fitness.

 Or, if you do have another race planned already, you could try one of my race-focused training plans.

 Fitness Maintenance Plans

-From the links below, you can view full descriptions and screenshots of the 2nd week and the penultimate week.
-Choose a plan appropriate to your current fitness, your training time availability and the length of time you want to take before returning to race-specific training.
+From the links below, you can view full descriptions and screenshots of the second week and the penultimate week.
+Choose a plan appropriate to your current fitness, your training time availability, and the length of time you want to take before returning to race-specific training.

 Duathlon (Sprint/Standard and Long) Fitness Maintenance Plans:

 Running (Half and Full Marathon) Fitness Maintenance Plans: